bl4de/ctf/2017/Volga2017_CTF_Quals/Bloody_Feedback_Web_100/Bloody_Feedback_Web_100.md

 ![Error](assets/pgsqli4.png)

 Bingo!

 So the last column was the string describing message status.
+And it was by default ```not processed``` inserted in second query - and now I could modify its value into something useful.

 With some help of awesome __pentestmonkey__ PosgreSQL SQL Injection cheat sheet (http://pentestmonkey.net/cheat-sheet/sql-injection/postgres-sql-injection-cheat-sheet) I've started to extract all pieces I needed to successfully exploit the challenge and get the flag.